nermalcat69/zerops-starlight-ssg/README.md

 Static assets, like favicons, can be placed in the `public/` directory.

+`zerops.yml` used for deploying to zerops via cli or gui.

 ## Deploying Using Zerops Gui - [Go to Zerops Dashboard](https://app.zerops.io)

 ### Importing in a new project